3400-17/3400-17/labs/lab1.md

 int sensorPin = A0;
 int sensorValue=0;
 void setup() {
-  // initialize digital pin LED_BUILTIN as an output.
-  //pinMode(9, OUTPUT);
   myservo.attach(9);
   Serial.begin(9600);

 }

-// the loop function runs over and over again forever void loop() {
+void loop() {
   sensorValue = analogRead(sensorPin);   //read the value of the potentiometer sensorValue = map(sensorValue, 0, 1023, 0, 180);  //map the reading between 0 and 180